easyuc/EasyUC/uc-dsl/README.md

 mode as a client of [Proof General](https://proofgeneral.github.io).
-This allows one to step forward and backward in an interpretation script, much as one steps forward and backward in an EasyCrypt proof.
+This allows one to step forward and backward in an interpretation script, much as one steps forward and backward in an EasyCrypt script.
 Once developed, a `.uci` file can be checked in batch mode, by invoking `ucdsl` with the `-batch` command line option.
 In batch mode, any errors or warnings are output to the standard error output.
 If there are no errors,